+Having blazing-fast internet is essential to supporting all your home’s needs, from smart-home technology to streaming movies and music.
+Have you wondered how fast your current internet is?
 Running a speed test is a great way to measure your internet performance.
-Here are some tips for optimizing and understanding your results.
+Here’s a simple internet speed test tool and some tips for optimizing and understanding your results.

 Several factors can influence the results of your speed test.
 Before beginning, consider the following:

-1. For the best results, plug your computer directly into the router.
+- For the best results, plug the computer that you will use to conduct the test directly into the router with an ethernet cable.
 Performing a speed test via Wi-Fi will not show the full capacity of your internet connection.
-Hard wired tests yield the most accurate results.
+Hard-wired tests yield the most accurate results.

-2. During the test, make sure you are not downloading any files or using the internet for other activities which might use up bandwidth.
-For accurate results, you should run the test without other programs running in the background.
+- During the test, do not download any files or use the Internet for other activities that might use bandwidth.
+For accurate results, run the test without other programs running in the background.

-Now that you’re ready, test your internet connection!
+Now you’re ready to test your internet connection!

 Think of your internet like downtown traffic.
 The roads all have a speed limit, usually 35 miles per hour.
-If every car took the same road into downtown, they would take longer to get to the city center.
+If every car took the same road downtown, it would take longer to get to the city center.
 If the cars, however, had the option to take several different routes into town, they would arrive faster.
-The speed limit is still the same, but there would be less congestion.
-More routes allow more cars to arrive sooner.
+The speed limit would remain the same, but there would be less congestion.
+More routes would allow more cars to arrive sooner.

-Higher bandwidth essentially means more routes for your data to arrive at its destination, meaning less network bottlenecks and faster download and upload times.
+Higher bandwidth essentially means more routes for your data to arrive at its destination, which means fewer network bottlenecks and faster download and upload times.

 Ping